kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 <img src="/ictpsp/assets/images/lesson3/iterative1.png" height=500>

 A few notes on the flowchart diagram above.
-Notice that we use the parallelogram for the `input()` function to get the users' input.
-We do this two times: the first one is the initial prompt and the second one is when the user did not enter a valid input.
-We modified the prompt to the user to indicate that the input entered is not valid and give some valid input example.
+Notice that we use the parallelogram for the `input()` function to get the user's input.
+We do this twice: the first time is the initial prompt, and the second time is when the user does not enter a valid input.
+We modified the prompt to the user to indicate that the input entered is not valid and to provide some valid input examples.

-Every time the user enters the input, it will be directed to the decision diamon box where it will check if the input is valid or not.
-If it is not valid, it will repeat the blocks that requests the user to enter it again.
+Every time the user enters the input, it will be directed to the decision diamond box where it will check if the input is valid or not.
+If it is not valid, it will repeat the blocks that request the user to enter it again.
 On the other hand, if the input is valid, it will exit the loop and continue to the next part of the code.

 The iterative structure is very common and can be found in many different cases.
 Another example could be when we want to average the cadence values for the past three days.
-We can create three variables to store the three days cadence values.
+We can create three variables to store the three days' cadence values.
 Another way is to store it in a **collection** data type such as a list.
-We will cover list in future lessons.
+We will cover lists in future lessons.
 For now, you can see a list data structure as just a list of data.
-You can name this list `cadence` for example.
+You can name this list `cadence`, for example.
 If you want to store only the past three days, the list can have three elements.
-On the other hand if you want to store for the past one week, the list can contain seven elements.
-List is very flexible and very useful in programming.
+On the other hand, if you want to store data for the past one week, the list can contain seven elements.
+A list is very flexible and very useful in programming.

 Let's go back to our problem in calculating the average cadence for the past `n` days.
 Below is the flowchart that we can draw to compute the average.